iitmcvg/iitmcvg.github.io/_posts/2018-05-25-SVM-and-NN-part2.md

 * We can't always be sure that we will reach a global minimum.
 But it turns out in practice that a local minimum is pretty good too.
 Also how much to move along the gradient in each step is another hyperparameter called the **learning rate**.

 * To reduce computation we 'batch' the data.
-For each parameter update we will now only use a part $($a batch$)$ of the data and not the entire dataset.
+For each parameter update we will now only use a part ( a batch ) of the data and not the entire dataset.

 We won't go over the details of backpropagation in this post, as it takes a while to digest, but we will instead implement a neural network and train it.